Limpster/Fallout76LanguageChanger/README.md

 ## Requirements
 You will have the best experience with this language changer if you are using
 * Gamepass Version of Fallout 76
-  (I don't know if this thing will be usefull for Steam or Bethesda Launcher)
+  (I don't know if this thing will be useful for Steam or Bethesda Launcher)
 * Windows 11/Windows 10 etc.
   (will probably work with other/older/newer versions)

   > almost everything this batch does is explained inside the file with comments (REM)

-If you don't want to use the language changer but you want to change the region a little easier other than clicking through the windows system settings, you will find more information below, explaining other -still easy- solutions for this matter.
-Feel free to edit the batchfiles to your liking and tell me about improvements in the issues tab so I can add them and make the files better.
+If you don't want to use the language changer but still want an easier way to change your region without clicking through the Windows system settings, you’ll find more information below explaining other simple solutions for this matter.

 ## How do I use this thing?
 > If you want to play the game localized in english, you just have to download the bat-file and run it.
 You don't have to edit anything, it should work out of the box! (default is en-GB)